-You’re in luck if you enjoy coffees with a more complex flavour palate (2).
+You’re in luck if you enjoy coffees with a more complex flavor pallet (2).
 According to JayArr Coffee, these beans are:

-Full-bodied—having complex flavours—floral, fruitful, and spicy aromas, containing hints of chocolate, fruit, and nuts.
+Full-bodied—having complex flavors—floral, fruitful, and spicy aromas, containing hints of chocolate, fruit, and nuts.

 What’s more, Anacafe-14 has a mild, kiwi-like acidity with herbal tea notes, making this the perfect single-origin coffee for an afternoon pick-me-up.